 This primarily hands-on lab module will give students a working knowledge of how to differentiate among the various electronic resources to satisfy specific information needs.
 Topics will include global information sources on the Internet.
 Particular attention will be paid to analysis of the quality and applicability of each source to a student's information requirements.
 Issues such as currency versus long-term need, in-depth versus topics, authority of source, and efficient retrieval will be explored.
+Pre- or Corequisite: CSIS 150

-Advanced Productivity Using Microsoft Office Professional
+Advanced Productivity Using Microsoft Office Professional One Credit LA